Strategic communication of narratives: Abstract

 \section{Abstract}

-We conceptualize the communication of narratives as a cheap-talk game under model uncertainty.
+We model the communication of narratives as a cheap-talk game under model uncertainty.
 The sender has private information about the true data generating process of publicly observable data.
-The receiver is uncertain about how to interpret the data, but aware of the sender's incentives to strategically provide interpretations (\emph{``narratives''}) in her favor.
-We consider a general class of decision rules under ambiguity resolving the receiver's ignorance of the true data generating process, including maximum likelihood expected utility.
-The set of equilibria is characterized by a positive integer $N$: there is an equilibrium that induces $n$ different actions for each $1\leq n \leq N$.
-The diverting power of the sender is weaker than with a na\"ive receiver being unaware of the sender's incentives.
-Surprisingly, the receiver sometimes prefers to be na\"ive.
+The receiver is uncertain about how to interpret the data, but aware of the sender's incentives to strategically provide interpretations (\emph{``narratives''}).
+We introduce a general class of ambiguity rules resolving the receiver's ignorance of the true data generating process, including maximum likelihood and max-min expected utility.
+The set of equilibria is characterized by a positive integer $N$: we derive an algorithm which yields an equilibrium that induces $n$ different actions for each $1\leq n \leq N$.
+We further show that the persuasive power of the sender is weaker in the sense of state-wise dominance than with a na\"ive receiver being unaware of the sender's incentives.